 CASH FOR KEYS NOT ALWAYS WHAT IT SEEMS

 Banks (and investor buyers) are taking advantage of tenants and former owners who are occupying a home that was foreclosed on.
-They may offer what they call "Relocation Assistance" (See a sample offer) This is, of course, not relocation assistance but merely a cash payoff to move out.
+They may offer what they call "Relocation Assistance" Most are NOT relocation assistance but merely a cash payoff to move out.
 They are doing this because the law may allow the tenant/former owner much more time in the property or that they make certain claims for compensation.
 Compensation?
 Wait, why are we talking about compensation claims?
 That is because when you think you will be getting money to simply move, they demand you sign a FULL RELEASE AND WAIVER of all your rights.
-(See a sample release some say you "must sign" to get any money) That means it is NOT cash for keys, it is cash for all your rights which may be worth many times their offer.
+That means it is NOT cash for keys, it is cash for all your rights which may be worth many times their offer.
 Further, they sometimes do not even make the payment claiming some property damage or other excuse and the tenant/former owner loses since they committed to the move but did not get the payment.

 SECURITY DEPOSIT "BONDS"